cmiles/PointlessWaymarksProject/README.md

 ### File Change Tracking

 Deploying the site is simply a matter of syncing the content from the generated local site to its destination.
-To help with that process the program tracks written files and has options to export the files, create very basic S3 cli scripts or use the simple built in S3 uploader.
+To help with that process the program tracks written files and has options to export a list of files, create very basic S3 cli scripts or use the simple built in S3 uploader.
+There is also support to detect changed and no longer needed files on S3.

 ![Written Files List](PointlessWaymarks.CmsScreenShots/WrittenFilesList.jpg "Written Files List")
 ![Written Files List](PointlessWaymarks.CmsScreenShots/S3Uploader.jpg "Written Files List")